 Ways to prevent AML in the banking sector?

-A significant element in fighting financial crime and money laundering is to Know Your Customer (KYC), as customer identification is a crucial foundation in order to have better detection in the later stages.
+A significant element in fighting financial crime and money laundering is to Know Your Customer (KYC) , as customer identification is a crucial foundation in order to have better detection in the later stages.
 KYC is, in today’s world, a mandatory process of identifying and verifying a client’s identity when they sign up for financial services, from bank accounts to insurance.
-Technology today has enabled KYC to be done via and electronic medium, called eKYC.
+Technology today has enabled KYC to be done via an electronic medium, called eKYC.
 Considering it is a fully electronic platform, it eliminates the need for an AML compliance officer to monitor any suspicious transaction.

 Customer due diligence (CDD) checking goes hand-in-hand with KYC processes as it also focuses on identifying and verifying a person’s identity, to the extent that a financial institution needs to be satisfied that a person is who they say they are.
 Information is collected and kept in this instance.

 Ultimately, CDD allows the institute to confirm the identity of customers, enable risk profiling of customers, prevent abuse by criminals, and assist law enforcement agencies.
-Just like KYC, CDD is done when there is a new customer or new transaction to be carried out.
+Just like KYC, CDD is done when there is a new customer or a new transaction to be carried out.
 It helps to produce a suspicious activity report to prevent criminals from committing criminal activity.

 Standardising systems and data is important too.
 Financial institutions such as banks have grown by acquiring rivals or partnering with fintech companies, which means that they are often pieced together by different networks or worse still, legacy computer systems.
 The disparity of systems can stand in the way of any kind of anti-fraud efforts and the different parties would not be able to communicate effectively.

 This is one of the many reasons why banks (who typically have manual or legacy processes in place) are moving toward adopting digital solutions, to the extent of moving operations to the cloud to allow for better detection of money laundering activity and to comply with AML obligations.